amethyst/website/src/posts/twia-9.md

 * [bjadamson](https://github.com/bjadamson)

 ## Call for participation

+All of these issues have mentors available.
+Just let us know in a comment on the issue that you are working on it!

 * [Easy] [Add more content to the book](i50)
 * [Moderate] [Transform Processor](https://github.com/amethyst/amethyst/issues/53)
 * [Moderate] [Audio Processor](i60)